 We do not know for certain that this is the global maximum.
-Further generations would give us more confidence, but due to time constraints and the significant results shown by Ascend, we decided to continue with the next step in the validation of the Ascend system: a reassessment of the winning combination with an A/B test to learn if this combination would beat the original.
+Further generations would give us more confidence, but due to time constraints and the significant results shown by Evolv, we decided to continue with the next step in the validation of the Evolv system: a reassessment of the winning combination with an A/B test to learn if this combination would beat the original.

-How would we use Ascend in a CRO program?
+How would we use Evolv in a CRO program?

 For us, and A/B test on its own is an exploration in itself.
 We are an advocate of making full use of your testing potential by upscaling the quantity first and working on the quality after this step.
 Fifty percent of our learnings of client behavior come from determinant studies (prior research), and the other fifty percent from analysis of A/B tests.
 The test analyses give us a lot of information on changing behaviors.